ybinstock/angular_exercises/readme.md

 ### Objectives

-1. Create a new rails app and include [angular](https://angularjs.org/) in your application
+1. Create a new rails app and include [angular](https://angularjs.org/) in your application.
+You can do this by including the `angular-gem` or `cdn`

 1. Create a rails controller and template to render a basic home page